Course Overview

 Fee

-The face-to-face instruction fee covers morning and afternoon breaks, scheduled lunches, course materials, and face-to-face instruction.
+Face-to-face attendance fee includes morning and afternoon breaks, scheduled lunches, in-person instruction, and course materials.

 Credits